theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/README.md

 ### <a href="./docs/LEGAL_AND_IP.md">&#9878;&#65039; PART IV: LEGAL, IP &amp; FORENSIC NOTICE</a>
 *The Three-Tier IP Framework (The "Donation"), Trademark Sovereignty, and the 10-Paper Evidentiary Corpus.*

+### <a href="./docs/HDAA_FRAMEWORK.md">&#129518; THE HDAA&trade; FRAMEWORK &mdash; COMPLETE HIERARCHICAL MAP</a>
+*Four-tier visual architecture: Trademark Lineage, Ring Stack, Execution Flow, and the Three-Tier Sovereignty Stack&trade; &mdash; with the 30/70 sealed boundary drawn into the diagram itself.*

 <br>